Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 14.23.00 UTC
+- WIB: Kamis, 20 Februari 2025 15.31.38 UTC
-- WITA: Kamis, 20 Februari 2025 15.23.00 UTC
+- WITA: Kamis, 20 Februari 2025 16.31.38 UTC
-- WIT: Kamis, 20 Februari 2025 16.23.00 UTC
+- WIT: Kamis, 20 Februari 2025 17.31.38 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: nature
+Kategori: inspirational